 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-I love baby spinach and baby arugula all kinds of ways, but in this case, it’s the dressing and the topping that does it and makes this salad absolutely delightful and a joy to eat.
+I love baby spinach and baby arugula all kinds of ways, but in this case, it’s the dressing and the topping that does it and makes this salad delightful and a joy to eat.

 The homemade lemon yogurt dressing is creamy yet light, and miles above and beyond anything you can get in the store, and it takes just a few minutes to make.